NicholasMatthews22/Amazon-Prime-SQL-Analysis/README.md

 ![Q6](Q6.png)

-Sport-related and drama-heavy genre combinations tend to score highest on the platform.
-It is worth noting that genres in this dataset are stored as combined lists rather than individual tags, so these results reflect genre combinations rather than single genres.
-This is a known data limitation acknowledged in the analysis.
+Sport-related and drama-heavy genre combinations tend to score the highest on the platform.
+Worth noting that genres in this dataset are stored as combined lists rather than individual tags, so the results here reflect full genre combinations rather than single genres.
+This is a known data limitation that I acknowledged throughout the analysis.

 ## 4. Which production countries output the most content on Amazon Prime?